Making Your Demand Our Business.

 Paseo Biofuels LLC

 Paseo Biofuels is a New Generation LLC made up of over 600 Missouri farmer members that own 53 percent of a 40 million gallon (annually) biodiesel production facility and glycerin refinery in Kansas City, MO.
 Cargill owns the other 47 percent of this joint venture.
 The operation is located next to Cargill’s soybean crush plant near the Paseo Bridge over the Missouri River.
-An eight-member J.V. board comprised of three representatives from Cargill and five farmers elected from the 11-member board of Paseo Biofuels oversee the LLC.

 Mid-America Biofuels LLC